grcasey/python_projects/neural_networks_mnist/README.md

 My choice is obvious.
 CNN architecture I used is created to perform well.
 By adding one more fully connected layer and tweaking a bit hyperparameters of a model, assuming I could launch tensorflow on GPU
-(after N hours of search for an appropriate machine and general research the launch appeared to be unrealistic considering a limited time frame), I would most likely achieve even better accuracy.
+(after N hours of search for an appropriate machine and general research, the launch appeared to be unrealistic considering a limited time frame), I would most likely achieve even better accuracy.
 According to Sabour et al. (2017) it is possible.